kidrek/kali--postinstall/README.md

 # kali--postinstall

-This is a script that will complete a new installation of the "kali" distribution.
+This script allows you to install missing tools on fresh installation of the "kali" distribution, like :

-This script has been tested, and works on Kali XFCE version.
+* **Desktop Manager**: Regolith
+* **Forensic tools**: forensics-full metapackage, libguestfs-tools, volatility profiles
+* ...

 ## How to use it

 ```
 git clone https://github.com/kidrek/kali--postinstall.git
+cd kali--postinstall
 ./postinstall.sh
 ```